Laplacian Representations for Decision-Time Planning: Conclusion

 \section{Conclusion}

-In this paper, we demonstrate the utility of the Laplacian representation for decision-time planning through the development and evaluation of \ac{ALPS}. \ac{ALPS} is able to successfully plan in continuous high-dimensional state spaces from pre-collected datasets.
-Furthermore, we show that hierarchical planning is necessary for ALPS' success in these domains, especially when the example trajectories are not ideal, through ablation studies.
-Finally, we show that a model-based approach can outperform model-free baselines in domains like OGBench, where model-based baselines have historically performed poorly.
+In this paper, we have demonstrated the usage of the Laplacian representation for decision-time planning through the development and evaluation of \ac{ALPS}.
+ALPS is a hierarchical decision-time planning algorithm that leverages the Laplacian representation for both subgoal identification and distance-guided trajectory optimization.
+ALPS successfully plans in continuous, high-dimensional state spaces using only pre-collected offline datasets, and outperforms commonly used model-free baselines on goal-conditioned tasks from OGBench.
+Through ablation studies, we show that the hierarchical decomposition is critical to ALPS's success, particularly when the offline dataset has limited coverage of the state-action space. \looseness=-1

-There are several promising directions for advancing the application of the Laplacian representation in model-based planning.
+There are several promising directions for advancing the application of the Laplacian representation in hierarchical planning.
 In Section~\ref{subsec:ablations}, we demonstrate that a lower-quality low-level planner can be overcome by increasing the number of subgoals used in the high-level planner.
 Developing a better low-level planner to use with the Laplacian representation could unlock planning at even longer horizons.
 Another avenue for future work is to investigate stacking the Laplacian representation on-top of a lower level latent space.
 Similarly to PcLast, which uses ACRO, an intermediate representation could improve the performance of \ac{ALPS}.
+A particularly interesting direction concerns the symmetry assumptions underlying the current approach.
+Learning an asymmetric Laplacian can address this limitation, and the commute time distance used for trajectory optimization can be replaced by the hitting time~\citep{klein}, which naturally captures the asymmetry of directed transitions. \looseness=-1